tu2-atmanand/Task-Board/README.md

 ## Motivation for the Project

 I always used the [Kanban Plugin](https://github.com/mgmeyers/obsidian-kanban) to manage my tasks.
 And it use to work nice for me with all the amazing features.
-But as soon as I came across the CardBoard Plugin eveything changed.
+But as soon as I came across the [CardBoard plugin](https://github.com/roovo/obsidian-card-board), eveything changed.
 The idea of adding tasks anywhere in your vault and managing them from a single board amazed me.
 While using kanban plugin the issue was, i wasnt able to add tasks directly to any markdown file, i was required to use the Kanabn Board only to add/edit my tasks, and it use to keep all this tasks in a single markdown file.
 I immediately switched to the CardBoard plugin after I came across it.
 But after using it for few days, i realized there are few important features this plugin is lacking and hence I went to first contribute to the main project, but I wasnt familiar with the elm files, hence decided to start my own plugin.

 While development I took inspirations from CardBoard and Kanban plugin as well as many feature ideas from [GitHub Project KanBan board](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/changing-the-layout-of-a-view#about-the-board-layout).
 I hope I am able to give the best of all this three plugins into one, and will be improving this further.